Skip to Main Content

 This guide provides general resources that can be helpful for moot court teams and individual resources for each moot team at Boston College Law.

-This research guide provides information on the moot court competitions at BC Law.
-It also provides guidance on resources available to moot court participants on appellate writing and oral argument.
-There are also tips for researching the issues involved in a moot court problem, including standards of review, statutory interpretation, and legislative intent.
-The guide is largely organized by the tasks involved in preparing for and participating in a moot court competition; legal research, writing the brief, and preparation for oral argument.
-It also includes information and links to the websites, rules and past briefs and oral arguments of the moot court competitions in which BC Law participates.
+This research guide provides resources on the moot court competitions in which BC Law participates in additional to guidance on appellate writing and oral argument.
+There are also tips for researching issues like standards of review, statutory interpretation, and legislative intent.
+The guide is organized by tasks involved in preparing for and participating in a moot court competition.

 If you want more information about the moot court process and what is involved in participating in a competition, the following two resources provide a good overview.